thisisthedave/tasknotes/docs/settings/advanced-settings.md

 ## Performance Settings

-TaskNotes includes several **Performance Settings** to help you optimize the plugin for large vaults.
+TaskNotes includes **Performance Settings** to optimize the plugin for large vaults.
 You can disable the indexing of non-task notes, which can improve performance in vaults with a large number of notes.

 ## Pomodoro Timer Settings